Interface-first layout Design system focus Figma-led example

 Keep the skills practical

-Prioritise the tools, methods, and collaboration habits that genuinely support the design role you want.
+Prioritise the tools and methods that genuinely support the UI role you want, such as Figma, design systems, and prototyping.

 5

-Use projects to show process
+Use projects to show judgement

-Projects are useful when they prove concept development, iteration, handover quality, or stronger end-to-end ownership.
+Projects are useful when they prove interface consistency, visual refinement, or stronger end-to-end ownership of the UI standard.

 Recommended skills

-Skills shown in this ui designer CV example
+Skills shown in this UI designer CV example

 A UI designer CV should show visual judgement, component thinking, and product consistency.
 Focus on interface work, systems, and the quality improvements your design delivered.